 CBD, a beneficial substance for a variety of bodily ailments, is often confused with its illegal cousin THC, especially when it comes to drug testing.

 CBD does not show up on drug tests simply because drug tests are not looking for it.
-However, sometimes CBD products contain trace amounts of THC, which can possibly show up on a drug test, but only if you are consuming “full spectrum” products very frequently.
+However, CBD products can contain trace amounts of THC, which can possibly show up on a drug test, but only if you are consuming “full spectrum” products very frequently.

 CBD produces no psychoactive effects and is non-habit-forming, and when used with the same caution as any other relaxing substance, it should have no reason to interfere with one’s ability to do work, participate in sports, or function in day-to-day life.